-Green Dot Public Schools has opened 18 charter schools in the Los Angeles area and all these schools are successfully serving students, similar to those currently attending Clay Middle School, and are achieving far greater results than comparable schools on all key performance metrics.
+Green Dot Public Schools has opened 18 charter schools in the Los Angeles area and all these schools are successfully serving students, similar to those who will attend CRMS #7, and are achieving far greater results than comparable schools on all key performance metrics.
 Green Dot schools have produced outstanding results: 72% of our graduating seniors have been admitted to four-year universities.
 Another 20-25% of graduates go on to two-year colleges.